Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: METHOD

 \subsection{Base Controller Bootstrap}

-In the critic update step, DDPG, like many other RL algorithms, uses Bellman equation:
+In the update step of critic network, DDPG, like many other RL algorithms, uses the Bellman equation:

-to estimate the Q-value, where the asterisk denotes the optimal policy.
+to estimate the Q-value, where the `$*$' denotes the optimal policy.
 Unlike Q-learning, DDPG deals with continuous actions and thus loses the ability of efficiently computing the maximum Q-value of next state.
 Hence, DDPG uses the Q-value of its current policy.
-In practice, target networks (indicated with apostrophe below) are used for stabilized learning, whose weights are slowly updated.
-We use $y_i$ to represent the bootstrap target:
+In practice, target networks (indicated with `$'$' below) are used for stabilized learning, whose weights are slowly updated.
+We use $y_t$ to represent the bootstrap target:

-This comes with certain caveats besides possible instability.
-Consider exploration with a base controller in sparse reward scenario, the only reward comes at the end of successfully completing the task.
-Upon learning the Q-value of that final step, it may not propagate instantaneously backwards since the action to reach that reward is very likely different from agent's own policy in the start.
+A base controller is adopted to guide exploration in a sparse reward scenario, and the only reward comes at the end of successfully completing the task.
+Therefore, upon learning the Q-value of that final step, it may not propagate instantaneously backward since the action to reach that reward is very likely different from the agent's own policy at the start.
 This would possibly contribute to slow-downs and inaccurate Q-value estimates.
-Hence we propose taking a maximum operation over the Q-values of agent's own policy and base controller's policy to compose the bootstrap target:
+Hence we propose taking a maximum operation over the Q-values of the agent's own policy and base controller's policy to compose the bootstrap target:

-This improvement, referred as base controller bootstrap, combined with mixed Q-control, can also be viewed as learning with a macro policy in the form of Eq. \ref{equ:macro}.
-And Eq. \ref{equ:bb} can be obtained by plugging the macro policy into the standard bootstrap target form like Eq. \ref{equ:ddpg}.
+This is referred to as base controller bootstrap, combined with mixed Q-control, can also be viewed as learning with a macro policy in the form of Equation (\ref{equ:macro}).
+Equation (\ref{equ:bb}) can be obtained by plugging the macro policy into the standard bootstrap target form as Equation (\ref{equ:ddpg}).